apache/mxnet/ci/publish/README.md

 # MXNet Publish Settings

-This folder contains the configuration of restricted node on Jenkins for the publish.
-It also contains a folder called `scala` that contains everything required for scala publish.
-In this `README`, we would bring a brief walkthrough of the Jenkins configuration as well as the usages of the scala deployment files.
+This folder contains the configuration for restricted nodes on Jenkins for the publishing MXNet artifacts.
+It also contains a folder called `scala` that contains everything required for publishing to Maven.
+In this `README`, we provide a brief walkthrough of the Jenkins configuration as well as the usage of the Scala deployment files.
+Python publishing is TBD.

 ## Jenkins
 Currently, Jenkins contains three build stages, namely `Build Packages`, `Test Packages` and `Deploy Packages`.
-During the `build package` stages, all dependencies will be built and a Scala package would be created.
-In the second stage, the package created from the previous stage would move to this stage to specifically run the tests.
-In the final stage, the packages passed the test would be deployed by the instances.
+During the `build package` stages, all dependencies are built and a Scala package are created.
+In the second stage, the package created from the previous stage moves to this stage to specifically run the tests.
+In the final stage, the packages that pass the tests are deployed by the instances.

 The job is scheduled to be triggered every 24 hours on a [restricted instance](http://jenkins.mxnet-ci.amazon-ml.com/blue/organizations/jenkins/restricted-publish-artifacts).